-With Christmas just around the corner you may be having guests over for dinner soon.
+Are you having guests over for dinner soon?
 Not sure what to cook?
 Do you like Spanish recipes?
 If you are looking for fish recipes here’s an idea—Jerte-style trout.
 It’s simple, quick and delicious.

 Jerte is a small town located in the Jerte Valley, in northern Extremadura.
 Its picota cherries are a delicacy famous beyond the Spanish borders and fishing is a popular activity, with trout being one of the classic local dishes.